sfi0zy/workspace-setup/README.md

 ./main.sh
 ```

 You'll be asked for a password (for sudo).

+Then minimal gui will show some additional information.

+This software will be prepared to install:

+- Google Chrome
+- Git, Gitk
+- NodeJS, NPM, n, some global npm packages (server one-liners)
+- VIM (configured as a frontend IDE) + ShellCheck
+- software-properties-common, curl, snapd, preload, inotify-tools, build-essential

+The additional packages, required by different software will be also installed without any additional questions.

-Minimal gui will show some additional information and help you to select the software from the list:
+Then minimal gui will help you to select the additional software from the list:

 - Web:
-    - Google Chrome
     - Mozilla Firefox
     - Microsoft Edge (dev)
     - Skype
     - Telegram
     - Discord
 - Development:
-    - Git, Gitk
-    - VIM (configured as a frontend IDE) + ShellCheck
     - Visual Studio Code
-    - NodeJS + NPM + n + some global packages (server one-liners)
     - Ruby
     - VirtualBox
 - Writing tools: